jagadeesh312/daily-code-log/README.md

 Tested existing features and fixed minor bugs
 Thought through next features and noted what to build next Committed changes to keep the GitHub streak glowing green 🌱
+## Day 16 - 2026-01-30
+Today I focused on reviewing and refining my project.
+I cleaned up the existing structure, checked the code flow, and fixed small issues to improve stability.
+I also spent time understanding how each part of the project connects, which helped me plan the next development steps more clearly.
+Although no major features were added today, this work strengthens the foundation for upcoming updates.
+Day 16 completed with consistent progress.